 Pellet the protein precipitates by centrifugation for 15 min at 4 °C and 4500 x g.
 Wash the protein pellet twice with 20 mL of pre-chilled methanol.
 Aspirate the supernatant from the tube.
 Resuspend the protein pellet with 4 mL of protein resuspension buffer and transfer the protein resuspension into a new 15 mL conical tube.

 Take 50 µL of streptavidin beads and wash them 3 times with PBS.
 Add the washed beads into the protein resuspension.
-Incubate the solution at RT for 3 h on a vertical rotator at a rotation speed of 20 rpm.
+Incubate the solution at 4 °C for 3 h on a vertical rotator at a rotation speed of 20 rpm.

 Wash the beads sequentially with protein washing buffer 1, protein washing buffer 2, and protein washing buffer 3, at concentrations of 0.5 M ABC, 0.25 M ABC, 0.05 M ABC, respectively.